Common spotted cuscus: Mating

 Cuscuses mate year-round and with multiple partners, conducting courtship on tree limbs.
 The gestation period for a pregnant female is around 13 days, with a pouch period of 6–7 months.
 While females have four teats in their pouches and can have up to three young per birth, they rarely suckle more than two.
 Each young weighs no more than 1 gram at birth, and is held in the mother's well-developed forward-opening pouch.
 Cuscuses can live to be 11 years old, and reach sexual maturity around one year old.

 Habitat and environment

-The common spotted cuscus lives in rainforests, mangroves, hardwood and eucalypt forests below 1200 m; unlike most of its relatives, it is not restricted to rainforest environments.
+The common spotted cuscus lives in rainforests, mangroves, hardwood and eucalyptus forests below 1200 m; unlike most of its relatives, it is not restricted to rainforest environments.
 Because it lives in dense wooded habitats, it is not easily seen, especially in Australia.

 It is debated whether cuscuses originated in Australia and then migrated to New Guinea, or vice versa.
 It is believed that over the past million years there have been waves of migration during periods of low sea levels that exposed seabed across the Torres Strait.
 Currently the common spotted cuscus resides in Cape York, Queensland, in northeastern Australia, as well as New Guinea and nearby smaller islands.
 It inhabits areas as far west as Sulawesi and as far east as the Solomon Islands.